psychemedia/sin-eater-resources/the-times.md

 ---
 ---

-The Times Wednesday 18 Sept., 1895,
+The Times Wednesday
+8 Sept., 1895,
+p?
 Mr. N. W. Thomas, of Oswestry

 THE SIN EATER IN WALES.
 TO THE EDITOR OF THE TIMES.